frigate-nvr/apple-silicon-detector/README.md

-# Apple Silicon Detector
+# Apple Silicon Detector for Frigate

-This Python client connects to the ZMQ IPC proxy, accepts tensor inputs, runs inference via ONNX Runtime, and returns detection results in the format expected by the Frigate detector.
+An optimized object detection client for Frigate that leverages Apple Silicon's Neural Engine for high-performance inference using ONNX Runtime.
+Provides seamless integration with Frigate's ZMQ detector plugin.

 ## Features